teknologi-umum/blog/content/the-basics-of-go.md

 ## Constant

 Unlike variables that are mutable, constants are immutable.
-You can't change the value of it after its' declaration.
+You can't change the value of it after its declaration.

 ```go
 package main